Rhosys/metrics-service/README.md

 **Core Value Proposition:**

-- Affordable - Charges by Value Not Seat
+- Affordable - Charges by Value, Not by Seat
 - Serverless first - Serverless is a core competency and focus of the product, however will support any data source that can push metrics.
 - Longevity - let's us track data over longish periods of time, many business needs require years of data, multiyear retention by default, decades optional